-- Accommodation inside or outside South Africa supplied while the resident employee is away from his usual place of residence in South Africa for work purposes. - Any accommodation in South Africa supplied to a non-resident employee away from his usual place of residence outside South Africa for a period: - Up to two years from the date of arrival in South Africa; or - Less than 90 days in the year of assessment. - The two-year exemption will not apply: - If the non-resident employee was present in the Republic for a period exceeding 90 days during the year of assessment immediately preceding the date of arrival; or - To the extent that the cash equivalent exceeds R 25 000 multiplied by the number of months during which the accommodation is supplied.
+- Accommodation inside or outside South Africa supplied while the employee is away from his usual place of residence in South Africa for business purposes; - Any accommodation in South Africa supplied to a non-resident employee away from his usual place of residence outside South Africa: - For up to two years from the date of arrival in South Africa; or - If the employee was physically present in South Africa for less than 90 days in the year of assessment. - · The no-value rule for non-residents will not apply: - If the non-resident employee was physically present in South Africa for a more than 90 days during the year of assessment immediately preceding the date of arrival; or - To the extent that the cash equivalent exceeds R 25 000 multiplied by the number of months to which the no-value rule applies.